 CERT is about readiness, people helping people, rescuer safety, and doing the greatest good for the greatest number.
 CERT is a positive and realistic approach to emergency and disaster situations where citizens will be initially on their own and their actions can make a difference.
 Through training, citizens can manage utilities and put out small fires; treat the three killers by opening airways, controlling bleeding, and treating for shock; provide basic medical aid; search for and rescue victims safely; and organize themselves and spontaneous volunteers to be effective.

 CERT Training Eligibility

 The Newport Beach Fire Department provides CERT training for Newport Beach residents, schools, and businesses.
-The classes are taught by your local Newport Beach Firefighters and Lifeguards.
-To apply for one of our CERT programs, go the the Newport Beach CERT Better Impact Volunteer Management system, enter your information, sign the liability form and code of conduct and apply for the CERT program that best suits your schedule.
+The classes are taught by Newport Beach firefighters and lifeguards.
+To apply for a CERT program, go the the Newport Beach CERT Better Impact Volunteer Management system, enter your information, sign the liability form and code of conduct, and apply for the CERT program that meets your schedule.

 CERT Program Topics